wave-centre/cibig/docs/course_materials/SLURM/slurm.md

 ### Practice 4: Transfer your data from the san server to the node

-1. Using scp, transfer the folder `Ebola` located in `/share/formation/Slurm/TPassembly` into your working directory
+1. Using scp, transfer the folder `SHARE` located in `/share/formation/Slurm/` into your working directory
 2. Check your result with ls